Justin Fletcher: Personal life

+He is currently in a relationship with his on-screen co star Samantha Dorrance who he appeared with on CBeebies in The Tale of Mr Tumble in 2015.
+The two have also worked together on different projects since including Justin Time to Rock.

 Awards

 Orders of chivalry

 Fletcher was appointed Member of the Order of the British Empire (MBE) in the 2008 Birthday Honours for services to "children's broadcasting and the voluntary sector".